chirpstack/chirpstack-gateway-bridge/docs/content/gateway/tektelic.md

    Note: the tftp command is invoked from the same directory as where the `lorawan_conf.json` is stored.

-3. Upload the configuration file containing the IP of the LoRa Gateway Bridge instance and the used ports.
+3. Upload the configuration file containing the IP of the ChirpStack Gateway Bridge instance and the used ports.
    {{<highlight text>}}
    $ tftp 192.168.1.10